How did early people survive winter?

 Food would have been dried or salted meat or fish.
 It could only be cooked if the crew were able to land.
 They’d drink water, beer or sour milk.
 The hardship of life on board, especially in rough seas, meant that Vikings did not make voyages in the winter but waited until spring.

-READ ALSO: What makes architecture sustainable?
+READ ALSO: What animals are cold-blooded?